 Use of Deadly Force for Self-Defense

 Under Florida law, the actions of the accused made in lawful self-defense justify an act that is otherwise criminal.
-Self-defense can be asserted for any violence crime such as Assault or Battery, Aggravated Battery, Aggravated Assault, Manslaughter, Attempted Murder, or Murder.
+Self-defense can be asserted for any violent crime such as Assault or Battery, Aggravated Battery, Aggravated Assault, Manslaughter, Attempted Murder, or Murder.

 Self-defense cases require a thorough investigation of all aspects of the case including the alleged victim’s reputation and prior difficulties between the parties.

 Contact a criminal defense attorney at the Sammis Law Firm to discuss your arrest for any violent crime in the Tampa Bay area, including Polk County, Pasco County, Hillsborough County, Pinellas County, Manatee County or Sarasota County.

 Force Necessary to Prevent Great Bodily Harm or Death

 In Florida, deadly force is defined as force that is likely to cause great bodily harm or death.
 In order for the use of deadly force to be justified under Florida law, the defendant must have reasonably believed that the force was necessary to prevent imminent great bodily harm or death to himself or another while resisting one of the following: